ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy #COVID19.md

 **A good reply from W3C Credentials CG, where I am co-chair, to de Montjoye questionaire below:**

-  * Booth, David (2020, April 02) W3C-CCG Mailing List: https://lists.w3.org/Archives/Public/public-credentials/2020Apr/0017.html
+  * Booth, David (2020, April 02) W3C-CCG Mailing List [#Implementation #Analysis, W3C CCG]: https://lists.w3.org/Archives/Public/public-credentials/2020Apr/0017.html
   > KEYQUOTE: That document raises excellent questions, but I think the range of protocols (designs) for consideration should be broadened even more.
 All three of the toy protocols that they discuss involved a central authority -- presumably a public health agency -- that would receive information about infected or exposed individuals.
 I think it would be good to also consider (list follows

 **Excellent questionnaire for people designing or evaluating should ask about #ContactTracing implementations**